 Quick and easy recipe to make Achari Chicken or Pickled Chicken with the spices that you already have at home!

-Anyways coming back to the recipe, when I made Achari Chicken in the past, I always used store bought masala but this year I decided to stock up only basic spices in the kitchen and make do with what I have and that’s what I did.
+Anyways coming back to the recipe, when I made Achari Chicken in the past, I always used store-bought masala, but this year I decided to stock up on only basic spices in the kitchen and make do with what I have, and that’s what I did.

 - 4 tablespoons oil